 I am really enjoying challenging myself and know that I am growing and changing because of the opportunities I've sought.
 I believe that I am making choices, not sacrifices as I choose to focus on each new project.
 Although inevitably I accept that by saying yes to one project I may be saying no, or no not now to another.
 I gained a huge amount in my role of Chef de Mission for the Youth Olympic Games last summer and recently became the first Woman Boat Race umpire, umpiring the reserve race for the Women.
 I constantly seek to achieve a good balance between the leadership roles I am performing and my coaching and leadership work.

-I will work with you to recognise your strengths and leverage these to achieve your goals.
+I will work with clients to recognise your strengths and leverage these to achieve your goals.
 I know that you will feel more confident, motivated and energised when you have better personal understanding and a clear path or vision.
 I can work with you to decide how best to use your time and your talents to get the results you want; whether it’s for your life or your business.
 Once you have the knowledge and understanding of what you want to do and how to get there, then you get to choose how far and fast you go.
 Being at choice is a powerful and energising mindset.

 I can work with you through personal individual coaching, team coaching, by writing workshops for your teams to learn more about themselves and through delivering speeches.

 Want to find out more?
 Email me on email@example.com